-I am so sorry that the last one has to be this harsh but I find that the only way to make someone stop their mistreatment of you and their insults is to simply leave.
+I am so sorry that the last one has to be this harsh but sometimes the only way to make someone stop their mistreatment of you and their insults is to simply leave.

 Your heart may be breaking and you will be hurting for a while thinking about what went wrong but just remember that you have to respect yourself first.

-You teach people how they should treat you and if you continue hanging around even after he has done some nasty things to you then you are just encouraging him.
+You teach people how they should treat you and if you continue hanging around even after they have done some nasty things to you (and never apologized for it), then you are just encouraging them.

-Once you realize that there is nothing you can do to make him stop, then it is the right time to pack your things and hit the road.
+Once you realize that there is nothing you can do to make them stop, then it is the right time to break up, pack your things, and hit the road (Jack).

 Instead of writing about what a healthy relationship looks like (or should look like), I’ll let you dive into the sea of these inspiring relationship quotes.
 If nostalgia hits you hard while reading these quotes, then you know your relationship is no longer in the healthy zone: